Designed to be a Sustainability Showcase

 Key elements of our sustainability strategy

 Veev acknowledges and respects the surrounding neighbors, flora and fauna of the Site, and will implement forward-thinking construction practices to mitigate negative impacts associated with typical construction such as noise, traffic and ecological disruption.
-These strategies are led by an equal cut and fill planning program to mitigate ecological disruption, as well as prefab construction and steel framing to minimize site construction time and land disturbance.

 The Project is designed to create a welcoming and accessible atmosphere to the surrounding community.
 First and foremost, the Project includes a network of publicly-accessible trails designed to connect with existing public trails, bike lanes, sidewalks and paths adjacent to the property.
 This will help to connect the Project to the existing nearby amenities to the immediate west of the Site, which includes Highlands Park, and east of the Site, which includes St. Charles Elementary School and Brittan Acres Elementary School.
 Dragonfly will also explore the addition of a crosswalk across Alameda de las Pulgas at the Project with the City's Public Works Department and the local transit authority to increase accessibility and safety to and from the Site.